Trump says he expects Russia, Saudis to cut oil production - Sylvan Lake News

-WASHINGTON — President Donald Trump said Thursday that he expects Saudi Arabia and Russia will end an oil war and dramatically cut production.
+DUBAI CITY, United Arab Emirates — President Donald Trump said Thursday that he expects Saudi Arabia and Russia will dramatically cut production and end an oil war that sent energy prices to record lows.

+But the Kremlin disputed part of his tweet, leading to skepticism that a deal was imminent.

 A global glut in production, coupled with an economy reeling from the coronavirus pandemic, has sent energy prices to lows not seen since 2002.
 Trump tweeted Thursday that he had spoken with Saudi Crown Prince Mohammad Bin Salman, just days after talking to Russian President Vladimir Putin about the matter.

-Trump tweeted “I expect & hope that they will be cutting back approximately 10 Million Barrels, and maybe substantially more which, if it happens, will be GREAT for the oil & gas industry!”
+Trump tweeted; “I expect & hope that they will be cutting back approximately 10 Million Barrels, and maybe substantially more which, if it happens, will be GREAT for the oil & gas industry!”
+He also tweeted that Prince Mohammed bin Salman had spoken with Putin, and later tweeted the presumed production cut could be as high as 15 million barrels.

+But Kremlin spokesman Dmitry Peskov said Putin and the prince have not spoken recently.
+“No, there wasn’t such a conversation,” he said, according to Russian state news agency Tass.

+Nevertheless, U.S. benchmark crude climbed more than 20% Thursday after Trump’s tweet.
+Even with those gains, prices are down 60% from the start of the year.

-Saudi Arabia called for an urgent meeting of OPEC and non-OPEC producers, just weeks after triggering the price war with Russia that sent oil prices plummeting.
+Saudi Arabia called for an urgent meeting of OPEC and non-OPEC producers Thursday, just weeks after triggering the price war with Russia that sent oil prices plummeting.

 The clash is taking place during a period of vastly reduced energy demand.
 The pandemic arrived with the global economy entering a cycle of slower growth.
 The confluence has pushed Brent crude oil prices to below $30 a barrel, far below what Saudi Arabia or Russia need to balance their budgets.
 The price of U.S. crude fell harder than at any point in history, plunging more than 65%, to around $20 per barrel, lower than what many U.S. shale companies can withstand.